Clogged drains are a common menace that most homeowners experience at some point.

 2. Flush The Blocked Drain With Hot Water

 Ideally, these kinds of things should never go down the drain.
 However, despite doing your best, some food scraps, such as grease used in cooking oil and other debris or food particles, eventually wind up in the drain and clog it.

 Hence, we recommend pouring hot (but not boiling) water into the drain every week to prevent this issue.
 This helps break down any solidified waste and clears the passage for the water to go through.
-However, ensure that you pour the water carefully without splashing it on yourself since hot water can cause burns.
+However, ensure that you carefully pour boiling water into the drain without splashing it on yourself since hot water can cause burns.

 Lastly, transfer any leftover grease, tree roots, coffee grounds, or oil from plates and utensils into a separate container and throw it in the rubbish bin.
+Keeping your bathroom sink free from hair and debris will also help keep drains flowing freely.

 3. Clean The Drains Regularly